-Your beautiful, amazing tattoo is now hurting to buggery, is all red, bruised and swollen.
-It constantly aches and every time you move it you wince.
+Your beautiful, amazing tattoo is now hurting, red, bruised, and swollen.
+It constantly aches and every time you move it, you wince.

 Is This Normal?

 The short answer is yes.
 As you got your tattoo, a needle rapidly pierced your skin, passing through several of its layers to deposit ink below the epidermis.
-The reality is that your body sees your new tattoo as a wound that needs to heal, and part of the healing process is swelling and bruising, medically known as a contusion.
+The reality is that your body sees your new tattoo as a wound that needs to heal, and part of the healing process is swelling and bruising (medically known as contusion).

 Why Does Your New Tattoo Swell?